casperin/dotvim/README.md

+# Note:

+I got tired of the mess inhere, and created https://github.com/casperin/dot instead.
+This is not maintained anymore and I'll most likely delete it.

+For now it's here, only in case I forgot to copy something over that I wanted/needed.

 # Installation

 This setup is a bit odd: It keeps all vim, bash, and some git files in a `.vim/` folder.
 Everything vim is directly in the `.vim/`, while everything else is in `.vim/bash/` and aren't hidden files, for instance `.vim/bash/bashrc`.